 Your National Insurance record

-There’s no limit to the amount you can pay in to your pension fund each year, but there is a limit to the tax relief that can be claimed on your contributions.
-The current 2018/19 maximum annual allowance is £40,000, or if your salary is lower than that, it’s 100% of your salary.
+There’s no limit to the amount you can pay into your pension fund each year, but there is a limit to the tax relief that can be claimed on your contributions.
+The current 2023/24 maximum annual allowance is £60,000, or if your salary is lower than that, it’s 100% of your salary.
 Any amounts over and above that don’t qualify for tax relief.

 Future income uncertainty